largenumberhere/AIFilterBot/README.md

 Ensure you have dotnet 7.0 sdk installed. https://dotnet.microsoft.com/en-us/download/dotnet/7.0 .

-Clone this repository to a folder.
 </p>
 <h1>Running:</h1>
 <p>
 Run alpaca.http open a powershell in the folder you installed this and run the command "<code>./server --server-address 127.0.0.1 --server-port 1000</code>".

 This project was made and run in visual studio, however you don't need it to run this.
-In this project's folder run the command dotnet run.
+In this project's folder (with Program.cs) run the command dotnet run.
 You should be greeted with a prompt for the discord token.
 Paste in the one you got in setup with right-click.

 <h1>Warning:</h1>